benchopt/benchopt/doc/index.rst

 and compiled binaries written in C/C++ available via a terminal command.
 If a solver can be installed via
-`conda <https://docs.conda.io/en/latest/>`_, it should just work in BenchOpt!
+`conda <https://docs.conda.io/en/latest/>`_, it should just work in benchopt!

-BenchOpt is used through a command line as documented in the :ref:`cli_documentation`.
+Benchopt is used through a command line as documented in the :ref:`cli_documentation`.
-Once BenchOpt is installed, running and replicating an optimization benchmark is **as simple as doing**:
+Once benchopt is installed, running and replicating an optimization benchmark is **as simple as doing**:

 .. code-block::